 The Zilwaukee Bridge carries I-75 over the Saginaw River near Saginaw, Michigan.
 The precast box girder structures provide for four 12' lanes of traffic in each direction.
-Since opening to traffic in 1987 after a construction accident delayed construction for over 2 years, MDOT has required a detailed engineering inspection and evaluation to be performed every four years.
-The 8,000’ long bridge consists of two separate structures with span lengths from 130’ to 392’.
-Each structure is 73.5’ wide and varies in depth from 8’ to 20’.
-The 150’ tall cast-in-place piers are twin hollow box columns with a connecting strut near the top.
-The superstructure was built in balanced cantilever using either a self-launching over-head gantry or a ground-based crane.
+The bridge to traffic in 1987 after a construction accident delayed construction for over 2 years.
+Due to the numerous problems and repairs during construction, Michigan DOT requires a detailed engineering inspection and evaluation to be performed every 4 years.
+Corven Engineering performed the 2009 in-service engineering inspection.

 Following recommendations of prior bridge inspection reports, all 150 bearings were removed and replaced, barrier walls repaired and the overlay patched and sealed.
 Bearing pedestals, plinths and embedment’s were to be reconstructed as part of this rehabilitation.
 Corven Engineering provided conceptual bridge jacking alternatives and designed temporary works to perform the bearing replacement.
 As part of Corven Engineering’s role, the bearing replacement plan was modified to eliminate ground based false work supports for the pier jacking procedures, eliminating the disturbance of classified hazardous fill material.